Franco Landella

-Franco Landella (born 1 May 1966 in Foggia) is an Italian politician.
+Franco Landella (born 1 May 1966) is an Italian politician.

 He is a member of the centre-right party Forza Italia.
 He was elected Mayor of Foggia on 8 June 2014 and took office on 11 June.
 He has been re-elected for a second term in 2019.
 In August 2020, he left Forza Italia and joined right-wing populist party Lega for Salvini Premier.

 In May 2021, Landella is arrested with the charges of corruption and attempted extortion.